LEFT-OVERS RESCUE !

 Then I buttered a rectangular baking dish and coated it with finely grated pecorino romano, poured the vegetable mix into the dish, decorated with sliced tomato, a sprinkle of coriander and black pepper.

-Then baked in a preheated oven at 180C for 25 minutes and then turned down the heat to 160C for 20 minutes.
+Baked in a preheated oven at 180C for 25 minutes and then turned down the heat to 160C for 20 minutes.
 Then let the vegetable dish rest in the oven for 10 minutes after turning off the heat.

 |Baked Left-over Delight served with Green Salad and Potato Salad|